-Families with special needs have a wide range of programs and services available for both family members with special needs and their caregivers.
-Here is a sampling of the various resources and tools available to you through the U.S. Department of Education’s Office of Special Education Programs, or OSEP.
+A wide range of programs and services are available for military family members with special needs and their caregivers.
+Here is a sampling of the various resources and tools available to you through the U.S. Department of Education’s Office of Special Education Programs.

 Your OSEP point of contact for special education programs